ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Services/Understanding-ROS2-Services.rst

   ---
   string name

-The information above the ``---`` line tells us the arguments needed to call ``/spawn``.
+The fields above the ``---`` line are the arguments needed to call ``/spawn``:
-``x``, ``y`` and ``theta`` determine the 2D pose of the spawned turtle, and ``name`` is clearly optional.
+``x``, ``y`` and ``theta`` determine the 2D pose of the spawned turtle, and ``name`` is optional.

-The information below the line isn't something you need to know in this case, but it can help you understand the data type of the response you get from the call.
+The field below the line is the response: the name assigned to the new turtle.

 7 ros2 service call
 ^^^^^^^^^^^^^^^^^^^

-Now that you know what a service type is, how to find a service's type, and how to find the structure of that type's arguments, you can call a service using:
+To call a service from the command line, use:

 .. code-block:: console

   $ ros2 service call <service_name> <service_type> <arguments>

 The ``<arguments>`` part is optional.
-For example, you know that ``Empty`` typed services don't have any arguments:
+For example, ``Empty`` typed services don't have any arguments:

 .. code-block:: console

   $ ros2 service call /clear std_srvs/srv/Empty

-This command will clear the turtlesim window of any lines your turtle has drawn.
+This clears the Turtlesim window of any lines drawn by the turtle.

 .. image:: images/clear.png

 Now let's spawn a new turtle by calling ``/spawn`` and setting arguments.
-Input ``<arguments>`` in a service call from the command-line need to be in YAML syntax.
+Arguments in a service call from the command line must be in YAML syntax.

-Enter the command:
+To spawn a new turtle, run:

 .. code-block:: console